- What exactly is comic pressing?

 - Is pressing safe?

 - Do third part grading services like CGC and CBCS consider pressing and minor dry cleaning restoration?

 - How do you press a comic book?

 - How can I tell if my comic is a good candidate for grading?

 - What comic book grade is best for pressing?

-- Does the Comic Doctor submit comics to CGC or PGX once they have been pressed/ cleaned.
+- Does the Comic Doctor submit comics to CGC or CBCS once they have been pressed/ cleaned.

 - How long does pressing and dry cleaning take?

 - I am ready to submit my comics for pressing and cleaning (if needed)…what do I do?